-1 Drainage from most of the areas of industrial activity is routed to the IWS for treatment 2 prior to discharge to Miller and Des Moines Creek.
-The other areas of the Airport drain to the 3 Stormwater Drainage System (SDS), which routes water to various detention facilities prior to 4 discharge to Miller and Des Moines Creeks.
-The sub-basins on the northern side of the Airport 5 route stormwater to Lake Reba, which discharges to Miller Creek.
-Runoff from the Northeast 6 Parking lot flows into a vault, which also discharges to Lake Reba.
-Stormwater from the 7 southern, eastern, and western portions of the Airport is detained in either Tyee or Northwest 8 Ponds prior to discharge to Des Moines Creek.
-One drainage sub-basin, SDS-3, discharges 9 directly to Des Moines Creek.
+Drainage from most of the areas of industrial activity is routed to the IWS for treatment prior to discharge to Miller and Des Moines Creek.
+The other areas of the Airport drain to the Stormwater Drainage System (SDS), which routes water to various detention facilities prior to discharge to Miller and Des Moines Creeks.
+The sub-basins on the northern side of the Airport route stormwater to Lake Reba, which discharges to Miller Creek.
+Runoff from the Northeast Parking lot flows into a vault, which also discharges to Lake Reba.
+Stormwater from the southern, eastern, and western portions of the Airport is detained in either Tyee or Northwest Ponds prior to discharge to Des Moines Creek.
+One drainage sub-basin, SDS-3, discharges directly to Des Moines Creek.
 SDS-3 is the main discharge for the runway.
-The Airport 10 contributes 5% of the flow to Miller and Walker Creek and 27% of the flow to Des Moines 11 Creek.
-11 12 Creek.
-The §401 certification is subject to the Port's National Pollutant Discharge Elimination 12 The §401 certification is subject to the Port's National Pollutant Discharge Elimination 12 13 The §401 certification is subject to the Port's National Pollutant Discharge Elimination System (NPDES) permit.
-The future NPDES permit can supersede the §401 certification 12 13 14 The §401 certification is subject to the Port's National Pollutant Discharge Elimination System (NPDES) permit.
+The Airport contributes 5% of the flow to Miller and Walker Creek and 27% of the flow to Des Moines Creek.

+The §401 certification is subject to the Port's National Pollutant Discharge Elimination System (NPDES) permit.
 The future NPDES permit can supersede the §401 certification provisions.
-The NPDES permit requires the Port to comply with Best Management Practices 12 13 14 15 The §401 certification is subject to the Port's National Pollutant Discharge Elimination System (NPDES) permit.
-The future NPDES permit can supersede the §401 certification provisions.
 The NPDES permit requires the Port to comply with Best Management Practices (BMPs) for the control and treatment of stormwater.
-The BMPs are set forth in the Storm Water 12 13 14 15 16 The §401 certification is subject to the Port's National Pollutant Discharge Elimination System (NPDES) permit.
-The future NPDES permit can supersede the §401 certification provisions.
-The NPDES permit requires the Port to comply with Best Management Practices (BMPs) for the control and treatment of stormwater.
 The BMPs are set forth in the Storm Water Pollution Prevention Plan (SWPPP).
-The NPDES permit requires the Port to maintain the 12 13 14 15 16 17 The §401 certification is subject to the Port's National Pollutant Discharge Elimination System (NPDES) permit.
-The future NPDES permit can supersede the §401 certification provisions.
-The NPDES permit requires the Port to comply with Best Management Practices (BMPs) for the control and treatment of stormwater.
-The BMPs are set forth in the Storm Water Pollution Prevention Plan (SWPPP).
 The NPDES permit requires the Port to maintain the existing SWPPP according to the special condition in the NPDES.
-Numerous source control and
+Numerous source control and treatment BMPs have been completed at the Airport over the past several years.
+As part of the Port's annual SWPPP review and update, the Port reviews existing BMPs and, as appropriate, identifies and selects new BMPs.
+Whenever a self-inspection reveals the pollution prevention measures and controls are inadequate to meet water quality standards, due to the discharge of or the potential to discharge, the SWPPP shall be modified, as appropriate.
+The Port shall implement any modifications to the SWPPP in a timely manner.